beyzanurck/bookbites-app/README.md

 6. Go to the server folder in the project (`cd server`) and run the command `touch .env`.

-7. Place `DB_URL="postgresql://localhost/dbname"` inside .env.
+7. Place `DB_URL="postgresql://localhost/bookbites" PORT=1212` inside .env.

 8. While you are in the sever folder, run the command `npm run dev` to start both servers.

+9. Go to the client folder (`cd .. and cd client`) and run the command `npm run build`.
+You need to run this command every time you make a change.

-9. Open your web browser and visit `http://localhost:1212` and `http://localhost:5173`.
+10. Open your web browser and visit `http://localhost:1212`.